 Welcome to my home page

 I am Professor of Infectious Disease Genomics at the University of Oxford.
 I hold a Robertson Fellowship at the Big Data Institute, part of Oxford Population Health, and serve as Director of Studies in Data Science at the Department for Continuing Education.
-My research is supported by the Wellcome Trust and Robertson Foundation.
+My research is supported by the Robertson Foundation.
 I am a collaborator with the Modernising Medical Microbiology consortium based at the John Radcliffe Hospital, Oxford, and Associate Member of the Department of Statistics.

-Click here for latest blog posts here.
+Click here for latest blog posts.

 You can find further details of my research interests, lab members, publications and CV on this website.
 Please contact me if you have any comments or questions about the website or my research.
 You can download my software for genomic analysis here.